CASECASE

 Solution

 Ultra-high molecular weight PE has an extremely high molecular weight and boasts the highest impact strength among the thermoplastics currently being manufactured.
 Additionally, ultra-high molecular weight PE has characteristically low friction, high abrasion resistance as well as extremely high chemical resistance.
 Among them, LUBMER LY1040 can be used as a sliding property modifier of engineering plastics on various materials including polyamide (PA6), polyacetal (POM), polybutylene terephthalate (PBT), polycarbonate (PC), polyphenylene sulfide (PPS) and acrylonitrile butadiene styrene (ABS).
-The following diagram shows measured friction coefficients and relative abrasion quantity for when LUBMER is added to various engineering resins.
-Friction coefficient and relative abrasion quantity can be reduced by increasing the amount of LUBMER added.
+The figure below shows the measured friction coefficient and specific wear amount when LUBMER and PTFE were added to various engineering plastic resins.
+By increasing the amount added, the friction coefficient and specific wear amount can be lowered.

 Measured friction coefficients and relative abrasion quantity for when LUBMER™ is added to various engineering resins